 Government transfers received relate to the assessment levy and operating grants.
 Government transfers are recognized in the financial statements as revenues when the transfer is authorized, any eligibility criteria are met and a reasonable estimate of the amounts can be made except when, and to the extent that, stipulations by the transferors give rise to an obligation that meet the definition of a liability.
-Government transfers that meet the definition of a liability are recognized as revenue as the liability is extinguished.
+Government transfers that meet the definition of a liability is extinguished.
 Government transfers paid are recognized when the transfer has been authorized and any eligibility criteria are met.